buwantaiji/DominantSparseEigenAD/README.md

 - **k**: `int` - the number of Lanczos vectors requested.
 In typical applications, `k` is far less than the dimension $N$ of the matrix.
 The choice of several hundreds for `k` may be satisfactory for $N$ up to 100000.
 Note that `k` should never exceeds $N$ in any cases.
 - **dim**: `int` - the dimension of the matrix.

 Only the gradient of the parameter `p` will be computed when performing backward AD.
-The other two arguments `k` and `dim` doesn't require computing gradients.
+The other two arguments `k` and `dim` do not require computing gradients.

 **Important Note**: To make this primitive work properly, two additional quantities, `A` and `Aadjoint_to_padjoint`, should be provided by users before the primitive is actually available in the running session: (See the second line of the code above)